chevere/docs/components/Workflow.md

 ## Step

-A Step define an [Action](Action.md) with context arguments.
+A Step define an [Action](Action.md) with arguments.
 [StepInterface](../reference/Chevere/Interfaces/Workflow/StepInterface.md) describes the interface for the component in charge of defining a Step.

 ```php
 use Chevere\Components\Workflow\Step;